-What is extracorporeal shock wave therapy (ESWT) and how can it help me?
+What is extracorporeal shock wave therapy (ESWT)?

 Extracorporeal Shock Wave Therapy (ESWT) is a new non-invasive procedure used to treat sufferers of conditions such as shoulder pain, painful heel, tennis elbow or pain in the Achilles tendon.